sundrio/sundrio/annotations/transform/readme.md

 ## Using multiple transformations per class.

-In the case were we want more than one transformation per class, we can wrap them inside `@VelocityTransformations`.
+In the case were we want more than one transformation per class, we can wrap them inside `@TemplateTransformations`.
 For example:

     package your.package.here;

-    @VelocityTransformations({
+    @TemplateTransformations({
-        @VelocityTransformation("factory.vm"),
+        @TemplateTransformation("factory.vm"),
-        @VelocityTransformation("manager.vm")
+        @TemplateTransformation("manager.vm")
     })
     public class MyClass {
        //some code